NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 This controller allows one to set up a system of reservoirs, pumps, probes, relays, and other objects useful in automating the daily lighting, feed dosing, watering, and data monitoring & collection processes involved in hydroponically grown fruits, vegetables, teas, herbs, and salves.
 Works with a large variety of widely-available aquarium/hobbyist equipment, including popular GPS, RTC, EEPROM, SD card, WiFi, and other modules compatible with Arduino.
 Contains a large library of crop data to select from that will automatically aim the system for the best growing parameters during the various growth phases for the system configured, along with fully customizable weekly feed/additive amounts and daily feeding/lighting scheduling.
 With the right setup Hydruino can automatically do things like: enable grow lights for the needed period each day (potentially only turning on to augment daily sunlight hours), drive water pumps and auto-dosers during feedings, spray leafy plants in the morning before lights/sunrise, heat cold water to a specific temp for tropical plants, use CO2 sensors to manage air circulation fans to maintain optimal grow tent parameters, remind when to prune plants, or even use soil moisture sensing to dynamically determine watering schedule.

-* Can be used entirely off-line with RTC module and optional GPS module (or known static location) for accurate time keeping, or used on-line through enabled on-board WiFi/Ethernet or external ESP-AT WiFi module.
+* Can be used entirely offline with RTC module and optional GPS module (or known static location) for accurate time keeping, or used online through enabled on-board WiFi/Ethernet or external ESP-AT WiFi module.
-  * Uses [SolarCalculator](https://github.com/jpb10/SolarCalculator), inspired by the NOAA Solar Calculator, for fine off-line calculations of the sun's solar position (including sunrise, sunset, & transit times), accurate until 2100.
+  * Uses [SolarCalculator](https://github.com/jpb10/SolarCalculator), inspired by the NOAA Solar Calculator, for fine offline calculations of the sun's solar position (including sunrise, sunset, & transit times), accurate until 2100.
 * Configured system setup can be saved/loaded to/from EEPROM, SD card, or WiFiStorage-like external storage device.
   * System setup can be saved in pretty-print JSON for human-readability (allowing easy text editing), or in raw Binary for ultra-compactness/speed.
   * Auto-save, backup-auto-save (for auto-recovery functionality), and low storage-space cleanup (TODO) functionality.
   * Import string decode functions are pre-optimized with minimum spanning trie for ultra-fast text parsing & reduced loading times.
 * Supports interval-based sensor data publishing and system event logging to MQTT IoT broker (for further IoT-integrated processing) or to external storage in .csv/.txt format (/w date in filename, segmented daily).
   * Can be extended to work with other JSON-based Web APIs or Client-like derivatives (for DB storage or server-endpoint support).
-  * Can add a piezo buzzer for audible system warning/failure alerting (TODO), or a display for current readings & recent logging messages (TODO).
+  * Can add a piezo buzzer for audible system warning/failure alerting (TODO), or a LCD/OLED/TFT display for current readings & recent logging messages (TODO).
 * Enabled GUI works with a large variety of common Arduino-compatible LCD/OLED/TFT displays, touchscreens, matrix keypads, analog joysticks, rotary encoders, and momentary buttons (support by [tcMenu](https://github.com/davetcc/tcMenuLib)).
   * Contains at-a-glance system overview screen and interactive menu system for system configuration, sensor calibration, and more (TODO).
   * Critical system configuration menus can be pin-coded to prevent setup tampering, thus still allowing informational-screen/read-only access.
-  * Includes remote UI menu access through enabled WiFi, Ethernet, Bluetooth, Serial, and/or Simhub connection.
+  * Includes remote GUI menu access through enabled WiFi, Ethernet, Bluetooth, Serial, and/or Simhub connection via tcMenu's excellent [embedCONTROL](https://github.com/davetcc/tcMenu/releases) desktop application, available for Linux/OSX/Windows.
-  * UI I/O pins automatically setup as fully interrupt driven (5-25ms latency), partially interrupt driven (only keys/buttons polled), or polling based (75-100ms+ latency), depending on pins used.
+  * GUI I/O pins can be setup as fully interrupt driven (5-25ms latency), partially interrupt driven (only keys & buttons polled), or polling based (75-100ms+ latency), and can be automatically selected depending on pins used.
+  * System examples can be compiled in:
+    * Disabled UI mode, which removes all GUI code entirely, freeing a large amount of Flash size for constrained (<=256kB Flash) devices.
-  * System examples can be built in Minimal mode, saving on compiled sketch size at the cost of having to modify/re-upload the sketch upon certain system setup changes, or Full mode, which uses large amounts of Flash space available on modern controllers to provide everything all at once, with only more major of system changes requiring a modify/re-upload of the sketch.
+    * Minimal UI mode, which saves on compiled sketch size through optimized code stripping at the cost of having to modify/re-upload a new sketch to change most system settings (or to change core system structure).
+    * Full UI mode, which uses large amounts of Flash space available on modern MCUs to provide everything all at once, with only major system (or static linked component) changes requiring a sketch modify/re-upload.
 * Actuator, Sensor, and I/O pins can be multiplexed or expanded through 8/16-bit i2c expanders for pin-limited controllers.
 * Library data can be built into onboard Flash or exported onto external storage to save on compiled sketch size.
   * Data export may possibly free up just enough to be able to run on devices with only 256kB Flash.